lxthames/visual-search-app-api/README.md

-Here’s a small `README.md` you can drop into your repo 👇 (You can tweak the name, endpoints, and description to match your app exactly.)

 Visual Semantic API

 This project is a **backend-only FastAPI application** that exposes a set of API endpoints for interacting with a visual / semantic processing pipeline (e.g. indexing data and running searches).